Cathay in talks to buy shares in budget Hong Kong rival | Malay Mail

 Cathay embarked on a three-year plan to overhaul its operations after posting its first losses in eight years in 2016 as it faced stiff competition from budget rivals on the mainland.

 The overhaul appears to be paying dividends.
-Last month Cathay said it expects to have swung back to black in 2018, recording a consolidated profit of around US$293 million.
+Last month Cathay said it expects to have swung back to black in 2018, recording a consolidated profit of around US$293 million (RM1.19 billion).

 But 2018 also saw a massive breach with hackers making off with the data of 9.4 million customers, including some passport numbers and credit card details.